 Another option if you only want to add heat to your dish are spices like red pepper flakes, chili powder, or cayenne pepper.

+You likely already have them on hand, saving you a trip to the grocery store.
 But don’t expect any of these to add depth to your dish – they’ll bring spice but none of the sour, garlicky notes you get with chili garlic sauce.

 Again, you can improvise by mixing in a splash of vinegar and some garlic to the dish yourself.